vinceskahan/v5wiki/WeeWX-Frequently-Asked-Questions.md

 * [How do I do XXXX in the Belchertown skin?](faq-belchertown-pointers)
 * How do I fix [rtl_433 file-not-found errors](faq-rtl-433-file-not-found) in the SDR driver?

-### General questions

-* [About WeeWX](faq-about-weewx) - quick description of the software and its minimal requirements
-* [User expectations](faq-user-expectations) - what computing skills are required to install and run WeeWX
-* [How to report a problem](faq-how-to-report-a-problem) - what is needed for people to be able to help you
-* Installation via package or setup.py - [which method to choose](faq-which-method-to-install) ?
-* Please [register your station](faq-register-your-station) (optional) - help us understand the user community